Pulmonary embolism (PE) is a life-threatening medical condition characterized by the sudden blockage of one or more arteries in the lungs.

-92. What is the name of a slow-acting, oral anticoagulant that can be taken preventatively at home?
+72. What is the name of a slow-acting, oral anticoagulant that can be taken preventatively at home?

-93. What do thrombolytic agents do?
+73. What do thrombolytic agents do?

-94. What are some thrombolytic agents that dissolve clots?
+74. What thrombolytic agents can dissolve clots?

 Streptokinase, urokinase, alteplase, and reteplase.

-96. What is a pulmonary embolectomy?
+76. What is a pulmonary embolectomy?

-The surgical removal of clots.
+The surgical removal of clots in the lungs.